aarontabuchi/prettywiki/README.md

 ## Google Search Specifications Replicated:
 Functional
+- Focus is on text input on page load
 - Arrow-key up/down navigation through search results
   - Search input changes with arrow-key navigation
   - Typing refreshes the search
   - Up arrow-key does not move text cursor to the beginning of text input
-- Click on search result
+- Click on search result directs to the page
-- Hit enter
+- Hitting Enter on keyboard will also direct to the page
 - Clear input by clicking the "X" clear button

 Visual
-- Box shadow on hover and focus
+- Box shadow appears on hover and focus of the input
+  - but not when there are no search results!
 - Highlight on arrow-key selected search result or on mouse cursor hover
   - Mouse movement overrides arrow-key selection highlight
+  - Using arrow-keys after mouse movement will pick up from where mouse cursor was
 - Clicking outside of search input hides the search results
 - Show "X" clear-input button after type input
 - Auto-completed/search result suggestions are **bold** with the typed text not bold